bnossum/midgetv/README.md

   the upduino2 development board

 ## Results

 NB.
 Real-world usage of midgetv will certainly be larger, and slower.
+While I still make modifications to the Verilog code, these numbers will slightly change, so treat them as indicative only.

 ### iCEcube2
 Using iCECube2 for compilation give the following for the example "hello world" program: